joserodriguezthe1/RMF-System-Tracker/README.md

-Here's a README summary for your GitHub repo:
+Got it!
+Here's the updated README with the screenshot included:

 ---